-The practice was aware of the low scores and the GPs were currently reviewing the results in order to implement a plan to improve the results.
-However there had been no improvement in performance between the inspection in May 2015 and the inspection in January 2017 with the practice attaining 80% of QOF points in 2013/2014.
+The practice was aware of the low scores and the GPs along with the clinical coordinator were currently meeting regularly to review the results in order to monitor an existing action plan and implement any further plans to improve the results.
+There had been a slight improvement in performance between the inspection in January 2017 and the inspection in October 2017 with the practice attaining 84% of QOF points in 2016/2017 compared to 80% in 2015/2016.
+We also found that improvement had been made to the two main areas of concern, diabetes and mental health indicators, since the inspection in January 2017.
+For example: